huangsam/chowist/README.md

 ### Ruby version

-So far, I have tested the app on both Ruby 1.9.3, 2.0.0 and 2.1.0 successfully.
-Your mileage may vary when using otherwise.
+So far, the app has been tested on Ruby 1.9.3, 2.0.0 and 2.1.0 successfully.
+Your mileage may vary when using other versions.

 ### System dependencies

-[RailsInstaller](http://railsinstaller.com/) is a good place to start if you're missing something.
+[RailsInstaller](http://railsinstaller.com/) is a good place to start for Windows users.
+Mac owners should be fine skipping down to the Deployment Instructions section.

 ### Configuration

-Configuration to deal with Heroku's MongoHQ platform is the following:
-`url = ENV['MONGOHQ_URL'] || 'mongodb://127.0.0.1:27017/ciscochef'`

-Since I did not deploy a Mongo ORM like `mongoid` yet, the implication is that you will need to execute
+These are the configuration that are used to connect to the database:

+- `MONGOHQ_URL` - MongoHQ add-on from Heroku, standalone variable
+- `MONGO_HOST` - Manually injected Mongo IP Address, used with its port counterpart
+- `MONGO_PORT` - Manually injected Mongo Port Number
+- `CISCOCHEF_DB_1_PORT_27017_TCP_ADDR` - Fig Mongo IP Address, used with its port counterpart
+- `CISCOCHEF_DB_1_PORT_27017_TCP_PORT` - FIg Mongo Port Number

-`mongoimport --db ciscochef --collection places --file test.json --jsonArray` in an existing mongo server process on your computer.
-To learn more about MongoDB, [click here](http://docs.mongodb.org/manual/) for documentation.
+A Mongo ORM like `mongoid` has not been deployed yet, so please run `mongoimport --db ciscochef --collection places --file test.json --jsonArray` in an existing mongo server process on your computer.

 ### How to run the test suite

-`bundle exec rspec spec` should have a complete test suite that runs successfully on the environment of your choice, given that you have already done the necessary import of JSON data.
+`bundle exec rspec spec` should have a complete test suite that runs successfully on the environment of your choice, given that you have finished the data import from above.

 ### Deployment instructions